ritterim/rimdev-blog/_posts/2019-10-24-writing-a-compatible-date-input.md

 image_credit: Eric Rothermel | @erothermel
 ---

 Working with dates can seem a little daunting sometimes.
-We need correct formatting, and hopefully we don't have to deal with timezones at all.
+We need specific formatting, and hopefully we don't have to deal with timezones at all.
 Dates come up a lot though, so it's important to be able to work with them.
 Luckily, we have the handy `<input type="date">`, which we can just use and have things nicely formatted and know that the user is going to provide the date in an expected format.

 ## The Problem